CraigsOverItAll/grav-plugin-adsense/README.md

 * If you find a bug, would like to make a feature request or suggest an improvement, [please open a new issue][issues].
 If you have any interesting ideas for additions to the syntax please do suggest them as well!
 * Feature requests are more likely to get attention if you include a clearly described use case.
+* Add images/links/etc so I can help you faster

 ### Support and donations

-If you like my project and are a gamer too visit my clan community page at [Team-GeForce](http://team-geforce.eu/).
+If you like my project and are a gamer too visit my clan community page at [inFluxe-Gaming](https://influxe-gaming.de/).

 Thanks!